distributed-it-for-telco/distributed-rating-doc/src/ARCHITECTURE/functional-specification.md

 #### Customer Product Inventory

-The customer product inventory component holds the information about the customer and his installed products. it's used to track all the services that the customer has subscribed to asl well as their cost. in the first release the customer inventory will be a simple key-value store that holds the customer id as the key and party information with a list of their installed product in the value. the figure below show the schema of the data stored in the value.
+The customer product inventory component holds the information about the customer and his installed products. it's used to track all the products that the customer has subscribed to as well as their cost. in the first release the customer inventory will be a simple key-value store that holds the customer id as the key and party information with a list of their installed product in the value. the figure below show the schema of the data stored in the value.

 ```mermaid
 {{#include customer_inventory-class_diagram.mmd}}